nazmi/esp-buggy/docs/DEMO.md

 [TOC]

-We had at least 4 technical demonstrations (TD) for this semester, accessing different parts of the buggy.
-They emphasised the hardware control, especially the motors and the software solutions to interface the microcontroller and other components like sensors and Bluetooth module.
+We had at least 4 technical demonstrations (TD) for this semester, assessing different parts of the buggy.
+They emphasised the hardware control, especially the motors and the software solutions to interface the microcontroller with other sensors and Bluetooth module.

 |TD|1|2|3|4|
 |-|-|-|-|-|